What Happened to Ginger Smith: Artistry

 . . .

-Worked in the summers until I was 18.
+Worked as a local hire in the summers until I was 18.

 Moved to New York to attend NYU.